 While it might feel like it is, Playa Vista is actually part of the City of Los Angeles.
 We do have our own zip code though – this is the 90094.

-Currently, there are 29 neighborhood parks and The CenterPointe Club, a 26,000 sq. ft. recreation and activity center, which includes 2 pools, a spa, fitness center, business center, meeting room and indoor and outdoor event spaces.
+There are 29 neighborhood parks and The CenterPointe Club, a 26,000 sq. ft. recreation and activity center, which includes 2 pools, a spa, fitness center, business center, meeting room and indoor and outdoor event spaces.
+The Resort features resort-style amenities including a new two-level, state-of-the-art fitness center with indoor/outdoor spaces and a cool pool deck with an outdoor fireplace, cabanas, junior Olympic pool, adult pool and spa and kids’ pool and spa.
+Plus, the catering kitchen and chef-inspired demonstration kitchen are the perfect backdrop for many gourmet parties and events.
 There are also acres of preserved passive and active open space.
-The Resort, the newest resident activity club, features resort-style amenities including a new two-level, state-of-the-art fitness center with indoor/outdoor spaces and a cool pool deck with an outdoor fireplace, cabanas, junior Olympic pool, adult pool and spa and kids’ pool and spa.
-Plus, the catering kitchen and chef-inspired demonstration kitchen are the perfect backdrop for many gourmet parties and events.
-Get more info here.

 Yes, residents (homeowners and renters) of Playa Vista have access to both The CenterPointe Club and The Resort.
 While homeowners have a specific card, apartment residents check out a card from their front desk.
 Each apartment building has the number of cards equal to one-third of the number of apartments in the building.
 To obtain access, please contact the Playa Vista Parks and Land Corporation (PVPAL) at 310.437.6070.